Jwhiles/johncom/pages/_posts/reading-january-2021.md

 As an engineer with no Computer Science degree who has mostly worked on Front End projects, this book is teaching me lot of things that I assume my colleagues already know.
-In particular, I've learned  _alot_ of lingo.
+In particular, I've learned  _a lot_ of lingo.
 Cool

 ## The Longing for Less - Kyle Chayka